 In this example the user 'davids' (name = "davids") is configured to log in to Liberator using KeyMaster authentication.
-The sigkey-id attribute "testkey" refers to the keyid configuration item called "testkey" in the example Liberator configuration file - see Modifying the Liberator configuration file (24).
-Therefore, when a client application tries to log user 'davids' in to the Liberator, his user credentials token will be authenticated using the DER format public encryption key in publickey. der in the Liberator's etc/ directory.
+The sigkey-id attribute "testkey" refers to the keyid configuration item called "testkey" in the example Liberator configuration file - see Modifying the Liberator configuration file of the Liberator, his user credentials token will be authenticated using the DER format public encryption key in publickey. der in the Liberator's etc/ directory.